 Compact urban form has to do with the physical layout and design of land.
 Specifically, it attempts to promote intensification and urban beautification through planning principles, such as mixed land use development, increased density, the creation of liveable and safe spaces, decreasing the need for automobiles, and focusing on aesthetics and design.
-Two sources provide direction and reinforce a move toward compact urban form: the Edmonton Metropolitan Region Growth Plan (RGP), and Morinville's Municipal Sustainability Plan (MSP), Morinville 2035: Growing Together.
+Two sources provide direction and reinforce a move toward compact urban form: the Edmonton Metropolitan Region Growth Plan (EMRGP), and Morinville's Municipal Sustainability Plan (MSP), Morinville 2035: Growing Together.

-The RGP establishes a minimum greenfield density of 30 dwelling units per net residential hectare (du/nrha) required for all applicable statutory plans.
-It also establishes aspirational intensification targets of 10%, meaning Morinville should aspire to achieve 1 out of every 10 new dwellings to be directed towards infill and redevelopment of the built-up area each year.
-Infill and redevelopment projects should aspire to achieve densities of 75 du/nrha.
+The EMRGP establishes a minimum greenfield density of 30 dwelling units per net residential hectare (du/nrha) required for all applicable statutory plans.
+It also establishes aspirational intensification targets of 10%, meaning Morinville should aspire to achieve 1 out of every 10 new dwellings to be directed towards infill and redevelopment of the built-up area (Map 10: EMRGP Metropolitan Structure) each year.